Paper Wasps and Mud Wasps

 Portland OR, Vancouver WA

 There are several species of paper wasp and mud wasps (mud daubers) here in the Northwest, most of which are the signature black and yellow.
-But some are black with a metallic blue hue.
+Some black with a metallic blue hue.

 The Wasp Nest